Hindu Religion is a dominant Eastern religion ranking third in the world. It is the oldest religion in the world.

 7. Agama Hindu Dharma.

-Different sects and thoughts in Hindu Religion:
+Different sects and thoughts in the Hindu Religion:

 5. Advaitism: Advaitism is the realization that existence is non-dual.